Jordan Norwood

-Jordan Shea Rashad Norwood (born September 29, 1986) is an American former professional football wide receiver and punt returner who played eight seasons in the National Football League (NFL).
+Jordan Shea Rashad Norwood (born September 29, 1986) is an American former professional football player who was a wide receiver and punt returner for eight seasons in the National Football League (NFL).
 After playing college football for the Penn State Nittany Lions, he was signed by the Cleveland Browns as an undrafted free agent in 2009.
 Norwood also became a member of the Philadelphia Eagles, Tampa Bay Buccaneers, and Denver Broncos throughout his career.
 During Super Bowl 50, Norwood set a then-Super Bowl record with a 61-yard punt return—the longest in Super Bowl history at the time—which stood until Kadarius Toney's 65-yard punt return during Super Bowl LVII.

 Norwood is the son of Brian Norwood, the current assistant coach for safeties at Texas Christian University (TCU), and younger brother of Gabe Norwood, a professional basketball player for the Rain or Shine Elasto Painters of the Philippine Basketball Association (PBA).